Norwegian Cruise Line (NYSE:NCLH) Updates Q4 2024 Earnings Guidance

-Norwegian Cruise Line (NYSE:NCLH – Get Free Report) issued an update on its fourth quarter 2024 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of 0.090-0.090 for the period, compared to the consensus estimate of 0.080.
+Norwegian Cruise Line (NYSE:NCLH – Get Free Report) updated its fourth quarter 2024 earnings guidance on Thursday.
+The company provided earnings per share guidance of 0.090-0.090 for the period, compared to the consensus earnings per share estimate of 0.080.
 The company issued revenue guidance of -.
 Norwegian Cruise Line also updated its FY 2024 guidance to 1.650-1.650 EPS.

-Norwegian Cruise Line (NYSE:NCLH – Get Free Report) last announced its quarterly earnings results on Wednesday, July 31st.
-The company reported $0.40 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.35 by $0.05.
-The company had revenue of $2.37 billion for the quarter, compared to analysts’ expectations of $2.38 billion.
+Norwegian Cruise Line (NYSE:NCLH – Get Free Report) last issued its earnings results on Wednesday, July 31st.
+The company reported $0.40 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.35 by $0.05.
 Norwegian Cruise Line had a net margin of 4.62% and a return on equity of 105.44%.
-Norwegian Cruise Line’s revenue was up 7.6% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $0.20 EPS.
-On average, sell-side analysts forecast that Norwegian Cruise Line will post 1.38 EPS for the current year.
+The firm had revenue of $2.37 billion during the quarter, compared to analyst estimates of $2.38 billion.
+During the same period in the previous year, the firm earned $0.20 earnings per share.
+The business’s revenue was up 7.6% on a year-over-year basis.
+As a group, sell-side analysts predict that Norwegian Cruise Line will post 1.38 EPS for the current fiscal year.

 Norwegian Cruise Line Company Profile